18F/handbook/_pages/how-we-work/sensitive-information.md

 ### OMB MAX

 You can use [OMB MAX](https://max.omb.gov/) to share sensitive files (in appropriate "workspaces" within MAX).
 We typically use MAX for working with partners who don't have access to — or who don't feel comfortable putting the information in — Google Drive.
 Some workspaces in MAX are available to private organizations (for example, cloud service providers in the FedRAMP workspaces) and many other government agencies.
-To request access you can contact [Hyon Kim](https://gsa-tts.slack.com/messages/@hyonkim) and provide your email address and a (extremely short) justification.
-Be sure you know who you're sharing with before posting.
+Anyone that has a `@gsa.gov` email can self-register to [Max.gov](https://portal.max.gov/portal/home) using the "Register Now" link.
+Users should register their HSPD-12/PIV card and/or phone for SMS for 2-factor authentication.
+Max.gov document sharing utilizes [Confluence](https://www.atlassian.com/software/confluence) so you may need to read Max.gov's documentation on how-to manage permissions, upload documents, etc. Be sure you know who you're sharing with before posting, only .gov/.mil/.fed.us stakeholders can self-register to Max.gov, other emails domains can be individually granted access to Max but you will have to personally sponser them by making a request to MAXsupport@omb.eop.gov.

+### Cloud.gov
+You can create an S3 service instance on cloud.gov and issue credentials for partners to access it.
+See https://cloud.gov/docs/services/s3/#interacting-with-your-s3-bucket-from-outside-cloud-gov

 ### Password-protected file